Requirements Analysis Techniques with Example

 8. Colored Petri Nets (CPN)

-CPN or colored petri nets are graphically oriented language for specification, verification, design and simulation of systems.
-Colored Petri Nets is a combination of graphics and text.
+Coloured Petri Nets (CPN) are a graphically oriented language for the specification, verification, design, and simulation of systems.
+CPN combines graphics and text.
 Its main components are Places, Transitions, and Arcs.

 Colored Petri Nets

-Petri nets objects have specific inscription like for
+Petri net objects have specific inscriptions, for example:

-• Transition : lt has inscription like .Name (for identification) and .Guard (Boolean expression consist of some of the variables)
+• Transition : Has inscriptions such as .Name (for identification) and .Guard (a Boolean expression over some of the variables).

-• Arcs: It has inscription like .Arc.
-When the arc expression is assessed, it yields multi-set of token colors.
+• Arcs: Has an .Arc inscription.
+When the arc expression is evaluated, it yields a multi-set of token colours.

 9. Workflow Technique

-Workflow technique is a visual diagram that represent one or more business processes to clarify understanding of the process or to make process improvement recommendations.
-Just like other diagrams like flowcharting, UML activity and process map, the workflow technique is the oldest and popular technique.
-It is even used by BA for taking notes during requirements elicitation.
-The process comprises of four stages
+The workflow technique is a visual diagram that represents one or more business processes to clarify understanding or to make process-improvement recommendations.
+Alongside flowcharting, UML activity diagrams, and process maps, the workflow technique is one of the oldest and most widely used approaches.
+Business Analysts also use it for note-taking during requirements elicitation.
+The process comprises four stages:

 Workflow Technique